UC-Davis-molecular-computing/scadnano/README.md

 One reason to keep the warning enabled, but still assign DNA to a strand bound to another with DNA already assigned, is that complementary DNA can be built partially in stages.
 For example, if a strand *s1* is connected to two others *s2* and *s3*, then DNA can be assigned to *s2*, followed by *s3*.
-Any bases on *s1* not bound to *s2* (for instance, those bound to *s3*) will receive the wildcard symbol `?` as their "DNA base".
+Any bases on *s1* not bound to *s2* (for instance, those bound to *s3*), after *s2* has a sequence assigned to it, will receive the wildcard symbol `?` as their "DNA base".
-On assigning a DNA sequence to *s3*, the complementary portions of *s1* (which have a `?`) will be overwritten with the appropriate DNA sequence, even if the warning is enabled.
+Upon subsequently assigning a DNA sequence to *s3*, the complementary portions of *s1* (which have a `?`) will be overwritten with the appropriate DNA sequence, even if the warning is enabled.
-Thus it warns only if a concrete DNA base, one of `A`, `C`, `G`, or `T` already exist and are about to be overwritten with a different base.
+Thus the warning only concerns a concrete DNA base, one of `A`, `C`, `G`, or `T`, if it already exists and is about to be overwritten with a different base.

 [TODO: make a figure showing this]

 ## Exporting SVG

-Exporting the design to SVG is [currently not directly supported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/8).
+Exporting the design to SVG (for instance, for making figures) is [currently not directly supported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/8).
 However, by installing the Chrome extension
 [Export SVG with Style](https://chrome.google.com/webstore/detail/export-svg-with-style/dkjdcaddoplepioppogpckelchefhddi), you can export it yourself: